In the guide below, we outline how and why coal is important to society

 According to eia.gov, in the US in 2017, of all coal consuming sectors:

-> [Electric power used the most coal of all sectors at 92.7%, with industrial at second at 7.1%]
+[Electric power used the most coal of all sectors at 92.7%]

-> [The other sectors that followed industrial, in order, were, industrial coke plants, industrial combined heat and power, other industrial, commercial and then residential and transportation]
+[The other sectors that followed industrial, in order, were, industrial coke plants, industrial combined heat and power, other industrial, commercial and then residential and transportation]

 Most of China’s coal use is in the industrial sector, with manufacturing, agriculture and construction following behind it